Selena Gomez’s Romantic Revelation About The Weeknd At David Henrie’s Wedding

 There’s nothing like watching two people tie the knot to make you get a little emotional about your own relationship.
-HollywoodLife.com has EXCLUSIVE details on how attending pal David Henrie’s wedding has made Selena Gomez realize that The Weeknd is her dream man!
+We’ve got EXCLUSIVE details on how attending pal David Henrie’s wedding has made Selena Gomez realize that The Weeknd is her dream man!

 Watching Wizards of Waverly Place co-star David Henrie, 27, tie the knot with his “best friend” Maria Cahill, 26, on Apr.
 21 really brought out the feels for Selena Gomez.
 While her boyfriend The Weeknd — real name Abel Tesfaye — wasn’t there with her, he was on her mind the whole time.
 “Selena got very emotional at David’s wedding and was so happy for him.
 It was a completely magical moment for her because she saw what true love was all about and realized that is what she has with The Weeknd,” a source tells HollywoodLife.com EXCLUSIVELY.